-At the conclusion of the 2015 season, Carly Wynn capped her third season as an assistant coach with Fresno State after spending the previous two seasons as a coach at her alma mater and former ACC champion Florida State.
+At the conclusion of the 2015 season, Carly Wynn capped her third season as an assistant softball coach at Fresno State after spending the previous two seasons as a coach at her alma mater and former ACC champion Florida State.

 The former professional player and All-ACC honoree works specifically with the Bulldogs' outfielders, slappers, short game and base running.
 Off the field, she helps coordinate the team's equipment and community service projects, and assists with recruiting, camps and other administrative duties.

-The 'Dogs are coming off a 40-win season while claiming the 2015 Mountain West title for the first time since joining the league in 2013 after posting back-to-back +30 win seasons and runner-up conference finishes in 2013 and '14.
+The 'Dogs are coming off a 40-win season while claiming the 2015 Mountain West title for the first time since joining the league in 2013.
+Fresno State posted back-to-back 30-plus win seasons and runner-up conference finishes in 2013 and '14.